It's not the strongest of the species that survives, nor the most intelligent, but the one most responsive to change. ~ Charles Darwin

 • Make a list of their hidden needs that you find from questionnaires, your direct conversation, and your sales team.

-• Study the list that you have from this exercise, and prioritize their needs.
+• Study your list from this exercise, and prioritize their needs.

 • Implement the findings into your products and services, but be sure that implementation goes according to the priorities.